 It's great to see the world and do adventures, but you have to do a little pampering every once in a while as well.

-Takeaway: One of the best travel tips we can give you is to not squeeze the budget so tight, you can't enjoy anything.
+Takeaway: Make sure you do not squeeze the budget so tight, you can't enjoy anything.

 12. Do an Idiot Check